I need human help to enter verification code (office hours only)

 Torah Talk with Rabbi David

-The first three Thursdays of each month from 12:00 PM to 1:00 PM via Zoom only.
+Usually held the first three Thursdays of each month from 12:00 PM to 1:00 PM via Zoom only.

 This class will be a general text study class that could bring in Talmud, Mishnah, Torah, Midrash, or other sacred texts.
 It could also be about Jewish values and current events, or an upcoming holiday.